duttaturja/nanoGPT/README.md

 ##  Introduction

-GPT models have significantly advanced natural language processing by enabling machines to generate human-like text.
+GPT(Generative pre-trained transformer) models have significantly advanced natural language processing by enabling machines to generate human-like text.
 This project endeavors to reconstruct a nano-scale GPT model from the ground up, offering insights into the architecture and training methodologies of GPT models.
 By following this guide, you'll gain a comprehensive understanding of how GPT models function and how to implement them.

 ## Features